Aleqxi/java-ec2/documentation/project_backlog.md

 * Read in the word list resource, first to array 14.3.2021
 * Create a simple text UI 14.3.2021
 * Check if the word resource contains a word provided by user 14.3.2021
+* Add javadoc for existing classes and methods, finished 21.3.2021
+* Create first version of Levenshtein algorithm and add it as an option to the user interface 21.3.2021